iokasimov/notes/scrap-your-parentheses.md

 q x y z
 ```

 Buy wait a minute!
-We apply function `g` to some arguments, but there are more space characters than one.
+We apply function `q` to some arguments, but there are more space characters than one.
 Doesn't it mean that we have more than one function application?
 Well, yes:

 ```haskell
 (((q x) y) z)